MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

   - Magic Number: 10
 - **Buffs/Modifiers**:
   - Exhaust
 - **Effect**: All party members heal 10 HP.
-They also gain 4 Stress
+They also gain 4 Stress.

 `Strength of Insanity`
 - **Type**: Power